-The Rite of Christian Initiation of Adults (RCIA) is a process designed for those who are considering joining the Catholic Church by celebrating the sacraments of initiation (Baptism, Confirmation, Eucharist) at the Easter Vigil.
-The process welcomes adults who have never been baptized and those who have been baptized in another Christian tradition, as well as adult Catholics who wish to be confirmed.
+RCIA is designed for those who are considering joining the Catholic Church through celebrating the sacraments of initiation (Baptism, Confirmation and Eucharist) at the Easter Vigil.
+The process welcomes adults who have never been baptized and those who have been baptized in another Christian tradition.

-The spirit and passion of the RCIA process at Old St. Patrick’s is captured by the contemporary spiritual author Anne LaMott who reflects: “I do not know much about the mystery of grace, but I do know that it meets us where we are and does not leave us where it finds us.”
+RCIA at Old St. Patrick’s Church is an engaging, respectful, challenging and ENJOYABLE journey.
+The spirit in which we present RCIA is best captured by contemporary spiritual author Anne LaMott, “I do not know much about the mystery of grace, but I do know that it meets us where we are and does not leave us where it finds us.”